The Sunk Cost Fallacy Isn’t About Money — It’s About Love

 and help them find ground that feels like theirs again.

-Because the extreme pressures in business are never really operational.
+Because the extreme pressures in business

 They’re relational.